What does it mean?

 I. Stalking refers to engaging in a course of conduct directed at a specific person; This includes but not limited to repeatedly following, harassing, threatening, or intimidating another by telephone, mail, electronic communication, social media, or any other action, device, or method that purposely or knowingly causes substantial emotional distress or reasonable fear for his or her safety or the safety of others; fear of bodily injury or death.

 J. Retaliation is action taken by an accused individual or third party against any person because that person opposed any practices forbidden under this policy, or because that person filed a complaint, testified, assisted, or participated in any manner in an investigation or proceeding under this policy.
 Retaliation includes intimidating, threatening, coercing, or in any way discriminating against an individual because of the individual's complaint or participation in an investigation.
 Action is generally deemed retaliatory if it would deter a reasonable person in the same circumstances from opposing practices prohibited by this policy.

-K. Harassment is physical abuse, threatening comments, or intimidation of any person or conduct which threatens or endangers the health or safety of any member of the University community or any other person or persons.
 Such conduct includes, but is not limited to stalking, cyber stalking, cyber bullying/harassment, and retaliation as a result of complaints or alleged misconduct.